sibears/writeups/VolgaCTF Quals 2017/troll-hunter/README.md

 ## The Entry Point

-Following provided link we could see a website that wanted to help the world to fight against internet trolles.
+Following provided link we could see a website created to help the world to fight against internet trolles.

-After a while, clicking on inputs and observing requests in Burp we find 2 entry points to the underlying API:
+After a while, clicking on the inputs and observing the requests in Burp we find 2 entry points to the underlying API:
 - quite strange way to get troll information using request to some kind of DB
 - input form that follows submitted IP and do some kind of checks

 ## Find The Troll

-All information about knonw trolls were retrieved using links like:
+All information about known trolls were retrieved using links like:

 `http://troll-hunter.quals.2017.volgactf.ru:9494/show?id=q=_id:1`

-Visiting the link directly we could see HTML-card with troll info and some interesting snippet of code that was commented out:
+Visiting the link directly we could see the HTML-card with troll info and some interesting snippet of the code that was commented out:
 ```html
 <!-- <article> <a href="http://mdomaradzki.deviantart.com/art/Bueller-III-351975087" class="image featured"><img src="images/pic01.jpg" alt=""></a> <header> <h3><a id="mylightbox" data-featherlight="#mylightbox" href="#">Pulvinar sagittis congue</a></h3> </header> <p>{"ip"=>"192.9.35.7", "name"=>"Anonymous", "img"=>"/images/troll5.png", "description"=>"Anonymous troll.
 Nobody knows his name"}</p> </article> -->
 ```

-After some fuzzing we knew that:
+After some fuzzing we figured out that:
 - We could find a troll using any paramter (**ip**, **name**, **img**, **description** and hidden **_id**)
 - Requests which could not find anything returns **"Problem with Connection"**
 - We could use multiple paramters in query string, like